MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-workspaces.md

 * Over time we plan to deprecate organizational content packs, so we recommend you create apps from now on.
 * With the new workspace experience preview, we are taking the first steps towards deprecating organizational content packs.
 You can't consume or create them in preview workspaces.

-See [How are the new app workspaces different from existing app workspaces?](service-create-the-new-workspaces.md#how-are-the-new-app-workspaces-different-from-current-app-workspaces) to compare the current and new app workspaces.
+See [How are the new app workspaces different from existing app workspaces?](service-new-workspaces.md#how-are-the-new-workspaces-different-from-current-workspaces) to compare the two.

 ## Next steps
 * [Install and use apps in Power BI](service-create-distribute-apps.md)